jakerobb/k8ssandra-scripts/README.md

 * Update setup-dashboard.sh and teardown-dashboard.sh to use Helm charts.
 * Add support for multiple / non-default datacenters (search for "dc1")
 * Add support for nginx for ingress
+* Add `-n [namespace]` option to watch.sh
+* Add `-c` option to unit-tests.sh and integration-tests.sh to add coverage
+* Flesh out docs for get-credentials.sh and get-value.sh
+* Use `set -x` in more scripts